 While most of its divisions and subsidiaries performed well in 2020, it was its core retail platform that smashed through market expectations.
 In turn, Amazon shares started the year at $1,900 each – representing a 12-month increase of 75%.
 All in all, this means that Amazon is now a multi-trillion dollar company.

-When you think about the characteristics that a company needs to pay its shareholders dividends – Amazon possesses them all.
-This includes a long-standing listing on a major stock exchange, continued growth, market dominance, and of course – billions of dollars worth of cash on hand.
+When you think about the characteristics that a company needs to pay its shareholders dividends, Amazon possesses them all.
+This includes a long-standing listing on a major stock exchange, continued growth, market dominance, and of course, billions of dollars worth of cash on hand.

-However, you might be surprised that still to this date – Amazon is yet to pay a single penny in dividends.
+However, you might be surprised that to this date ,Amazon is yet to pay a single penny in dividends.
 This is the case with other so-called FAANG stocks such as Facebook, Netflix, and Google.
 This isn’t uncommon for high-growth companies to opt not to pay a dividend, as they tend to reinvest profits to provide further growth.
 However, this does mean that any gains you make from Amazon shares will come through share price increases.

 At the time of writing, Amazon stocks carry a price-to-earnings (P/E) ratio of 45.78.
 Ordinarily, a P/E ratio this high would indicate that investors are overly focused on the ‘potential’ of Amazon as opposed to what revenues it is generating right now.

 With that said, above-average P/E ratios seem to be accepted now when it comes to tech-oriented stocks listed on the NASDAQ.

 Seasoned investors will always contemplate how likely it is for a stock to defend its self to a wider recession or economic downturn.
 In this sense, risk-averse investors will usually add ‘defensive stocks’ to their portfolio during times of uncertainty.
-This usually centers on stocks operating in stable industries – such as pharmaceuticals, retail, or tobacco.
+This usually centres on stocks operating in stable industries – such as pharmaceuticals, retail, or tobacco.